StewartLynch/FBAuthentication/README.md

 * FirebaseFirestore
 * FirebaseFirestoreSwift-Beta

-If your application is going to use additional modules such as FirebaseAnalytics or FirebaseStorage, you will have to install the Firebase package and select these additional product modules
+If your application is going to use additional modules such as FirebaseAnalytics or FirebaseStorage, you will have to install the Firebase package and select these additional product modules and make sure that if you are using the Firebase Delete Data extension that you configure the paths accordingly.

-## Cautions

-> In order for this solution to be used successfully with your application, you need to ensure that all of your data for a user is stored as a subcollection of the user collection.
-That way, when the  account deletion occurs, all related data will be deleted as well.
-If you are using additional storage like Storage, you will have to ensure that you delete that data as well to comply with Apple's requirements.
-In that case, I recommend that you fork the entire swift package and install it as a local framework where you can modify the code accordingly.
-See next section.

 ## Modifying the package